-Notes: All timings are represented in 24-hour notation in local time of New Delhi, India with DST adjustment (if applicable).
+Notes: All timings are represented in 24-hour notation in local time of Ashburn, United States with DST adjustment (if applicable).

 Hours which are past midnight are suffixed with next day date.
 In Panchang day starts and ends with sunrise.

 In Vedic astrology, a day spans from sunrise to next day sunrise.
 In other words, day begins with sunrise and ends with next day sunrise.
 The time between Sunrise to Sunset is divided into 30 Ghati (a Vedic unit to measure time) and time between Sunset to Sunrise is also divided into 30 Ghati.
 That means a complete day consists of 60 Ghati(s], 30 during day time and 30 during the night time.

 1 Ghati = 60 Pala

 1 Vipala = 60 Valipta

 Ghati is a Vedic unit to measure time, which is still used in Vedic astrology.
 It is thirtieth (30th) part of a day.
 If we divide total time between sunrise to sunset by 30 we get a Ghati duration, which is approximately 24 minutes.